JoeYip13/Project-2-JavaScript/README.md

 ## Media

-- Only image used are from Logo - [pngitem](https://www.pngitem.com/middle/hJJoibm_rock-paper-scissors-lizard-spock-is-a-funny/)
+- All image used are from Logo - [pngitem](https://www.pngitem.com/middle/hJJoibm_rock-paper-scissors-lizard-spock-is-a-funny/)

 ----